 Costs: no attraction costs today

-There you have it!
-The ultimate 7 day Iceland itinerary that’ll help you cover the best of the country with no hassles.
+There you have it, the ultimate 7 day Iceland itinerary that’ll help you cover the best of the country with no hassles.
 Now let’s move to the most frequently asked questions about a trip to Iceland.

 Can I visit Iceland without renting a car?

 When is the best time to visit Iceland?
-Summer vs winter?

-It really depends on the kind of experience you’re looking for.
-Do you want to maximize the chances of seeing the northern lights?
-Do you want to explore some ice caves?
-Then make sure to plan your trip between October and April.
 Do you want to experience the famous midnight sun and maybe see some puffins?
 Visit Iceland between May and August.
-Personally, I visited Iceland last March and it was absolutely perfect, as I was looking for a crowd-free experience and a winter vibe.
-I wouldn’t exactly recommend traveling to Iceland between January and February, as driving conditions can get extremely dangerous and you’ll get only 5-6 hours of daylight.
-However, I guarantee that you’ll have an amazing time no matter the season!
+I wouldn’t recommend traveling to Iceland between January and February, as driving conditions can get extremely dangerous and you’ll get only 5-6 hours of daylight.

 Iceland in 7 days: is it possible to complete the full Ring Road?